brendonperkins/Capstone/README.md

     - Implement Scaling for numeric columns
     - Split dataset into Training and Test Sets
     - Identify and Address Class Imbalances in Target Variable for Training set
-3. Modeling Phase
+3. **Modeling Phase**
     - Use GridSearchCV to tune hyper-parameters
     - Generate ROC curves and optimize thresholds
     - Assess confusion matrices and associated metrics
-4. Evaluation Phase
+4. **Evaluation Phase**
     - Implement ROC Curves and select model with best performance
       - Determine optimal threshold
       - Report confusion matrix and associated metrics
       - Report feature importances for model with best performance
-5. Deployment Phase
+5. **Deployment Phase**
-6. Suggested Follow-Up
+6. **Suggested Follow-Up**

 ## Data Exploration and Preparation Phases

-Observations:
+**Observations:**
-- Native-Born individuals overwhelmingly dominate the dataset (See Plot 08), so Native-Born and Foreign-Born individuals are split into two separate datasets for separate modeling and analysis.
-This prevents the Native-Born records from biasing the drivers of Foreign-Born success, which are likely different for each group.
+- Native-Born individuals overwhelmingly dominate the dataset (See Plot 08).
+The features that drive income for Native-Born individuals may be different than for Foreign-Born individuals.
+Since the instances of Native-Born individuals overwhelmingly outweigh Foreign-Born individuals in the dataset, it is advisable to separate datset consisting of only Foreign-Born individuals for separate modeling and analysis.
+This prevents the Native-Born records from biasing the drivers of Foreign-Born success, which are likely different.
 - The number of records having a Target income <=$50K (Majority Class) is substantially more than the number having >$50K (Minority Class).
-The dataset needs to be balanced with the target values so that the models do not become biased to the majority class (See Plot 09).
+The dataset needs 1) to be balanced with the target values so that the models do not become biased to the majority class (See Plot 09), or 2) needs to be fitted using F1 Score instead of Accuracy.
 - Individuals >75 years of age are not adequately represented in the dataset (See Plot 10), so the records for these individuals were dropped.
 - Individuals with >65 hours-per-week are not adequately represented in the dataset (See Plot 11), so the records for these individuals were dropped.
-- The “capital gain” and “capital loss” columns are sparsely populated with non-zero values, so they will be dropped.
+- The “capital loss” column is folded into the “capital gain” column.
 - There are missing values in three of the dataset columns (workclass: 5.7%, occupation: 5.7%, and native country: 1.7%).
 Due to the sparseness of the missing values, records with missing values are dropped.
-- Histogram plots of the numeric variables show they all have skewed distributions, so they will be replaced with log-transformed values.
+- Histogram plots of the numeric variables show they all have skewed distributions, so consider replacing them with their log-transformed values.
 See Plots 22 - 24.
 - There are no significant correlations between numeric variables (See Plot 25).
-Therefore, they can be treated as independent predictors of the Target variable.
+Therefore, they will be treated as independent predictors of the Target variable.
-- All classes representing less than a high school diploma in the education column have similar target ratios (See Plot 13), indicating that the differentiation of education below a high school diploma adds no insight into the drivers of income.
-Therefore, all classes representing education levels of less than a high school diploma were aggregated into a single class.
+- All classes representing less than a high school diploma in the education column have similar target ratios (See Plot 13), indicating that the differentiation of education below a high school diploma adds no insight into the drivers of the Target variable.
+Therefore, all classes representing education levels of less than a high school diploma are aggregated into a single class.
 - The “education-num” column is duplicative of the “education” column, and is, therefore, dropped from the dataset.
 - All numeric columns were scaled.
-- All categorical columns were encoded using OneHotEncoding with column dropping enabled for columns with binary classes.
+- All categorical columns are encoded using OneHotEncoding with column dropping enabled for columns with binary classes.
-- Datasets were split into two sets: Tarining (70%) and Test (30%).
-- The datasets were split into training and test sets using a 70%/30% split.
+- The datasets are split into training and test sets using a 70%/30% split.
-- The Synthetic Minority Over-sampling (SMOTE) method was then used to ensure a Minority/Majority ratio of 0.75 to 1 for the Target Variable classes in the Training set only.
+- The Synthetic Minority Over-sampling (SMOTE) method is used to ensure a 1:1 (Minority:Majority) class ratio when Accuracy is used as the scoring criterial for optimizing the models.
+Otherwise, F1 is used as the scoring criteria with the imbalanced dataset.

 ![raw counts copy](https://github.com/brendonperkins/Capstone/assets/48937916/347ae187-2254-4a04-993b-7b91c9ae3d1a)